JetBrains/kotlin-web-site/pages/docs/reference/js-interop.md

 JavaScript does not have the concept of interfaces.
 When a function expects its parameter to support two methods `foo` and `bar`, you would just pass in an object that actually has these methods.

-You can use interfaces to express this concept in statically-typed Kotlin:
+You can use interfaces to express this concept in statically typed Kotlin:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>
 ```kotlin